 - show_error() function displays errors in HTML format at the top of the screen.

-- show_404() function displays error if the accessed page does not exists.
+- show_404() function displays an error if the accessed page does not exist.

 - log_message() function is used to write custom log messages.